Tocco Caudio: Geography

-As with many ancient towns in this mountainous region of southern Italy, Tocco Caudio was built on a promontory ridge.
+As with many ancient Longobard towns in this mountainous region of southern Italy, Tocco Caudio was built on a promontory ridge.
 Tocco Caudio's ridge is fairly small and somewhat isolated.
 This arrangement made the town easily defensible, while having ready access to ridge-top roads along which a traveller would not need to cross any rivers.
 Also, as was typical with medieval development, the town is fairly compact with narrow streets.